Dudley St. Clair Donnelly: Life and career

-Dudley St. Clair Donnelly was born September 17, 1870, in Barbados to Henry C. Donnelly and Catharine (Barry) Donnelly.
+Dudley St. Clair Donnelly was born September 17, 1870, in Barbados to Henry C. Donnelly and Catherine (Barry) Donnelly.
 In 1875 the family moved to Yonkers, New York, where Donnelly was educated, graduating from high school in 1888.
 He received his architectural training in the offices of Benjamin Silliman in New York City and Arthur F. Gray in Boston.
 In 1892 he was employed by Cole & Chandler, architects of New London and Boston.
 Cole died in New London in 1893, and Chandler consolidated his practice in Boston.
 Donnelly then opened his own office in New London.
 He worked alone until 1899 when he formed a partnership with Louis R. Hazeltine.
 The partnership of Donnelly & Hazeltine was dissolved in December, 1906, after which Donnelly returned to private practice.

 After fifteen more years in New London, in 1919 Donnelly began to live and work in Florida for part of the year.
 He moved full-time to Coral Gables in 1925.
 During the land boom many northern architects moved to Florida.
 The local economy collapsed following the hurricanes of 1926 and 1928, and with the start of the Great Depression Donnelly returned to New London in 1930.
 He then served as city building inspector, and supervised the construction of WPA projects.